YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ### Standalone Operations
 **These operations are standalone implementation of their defined task.
 One should run these when specifically needed.
 For ex : Process finished but WhatsApp was not reinstalled on device.**

-1. Run `view_extract.py` : To 'fluff' whatsapp.ab to whatsapp.tar and extract files.
+1. Run `view_extract.py` : To unpack whatsapp.ab to whatsapp.tar and extract files.
 ```
 python3 view_extract.py
 ```